-Book yourself all the tours you are interested in, but be prepared that they will be canceled.
-Not only the Northern Lights tour got canceled a few times (because the sky was not very clear and the prediction of seeing them was low), but also other activities were canceled.
+Book all the tours you are interested in, but be prepared that they will be canceled.
+Not only was the Northern Lights tour canceled a few times (because the sky was not very clear and the prediction of seeing them was low), but also other activities were canceled.

 So, if you do come to Iceland in December, be prepared that not all tours will take place – especially the more “exotic“ ones.

-Don´t worry about money, though – if tours are canceled, you will be reimbursed (and if you go to a Northern Lights tour and don’t see them, then you will normally be offered a chance to do another tour the next day or get a voucher which is valid for 2 or 3 years).
+Don´t worry about money, though.
+If tours are canceled, you will be reimbursed.
+If you go to a Northern Lights tour and don’t see them, then you will normally be offered a chance to do another tour the next day or get a voucher which is valid for 2 or 3 years.

 Crowds in December

-It is not comparable with the crowds in the summer months, but if you visit the main attractions, like Gulfoss Waterfall or the Black Sand Beach, you will meet the crowds.
+It is not comparable with the crowds in the summer months, but if you visit the main attractions, like Gullfoss Waterfall or the Black Sand Beach, you will meet the crowds.

-The good news is that many people don’t walk around a lot (as often there is some ice and places get extremely slippery), so you have to walk a few extra meters (crampers are the answer) will have the place to yourself.
+The good news is that many people don’t walk around a lot, as often there is some ice and places get extremely slippery.
+So, if you walk a few extra meters (crampons are the answer) you will have the place to yourself.

 If you don’t walk the extra steps, well, then you have to share the place with many others.